lyleresnick/lyleresnick.github.io/_drafts/Swift-Optionals-take2.md

 2. the use of `?` and `!` as either
    - type modifiers or
    - operators
 3. the implications for the  class or struct  interface, and most importantly
 4. when is it appropriate to fail

 ## When is it appropriate for a value to be optional ?

-In general, a value should not be optional.
-When a value is not optional, the Swift compiler can help you to minimize bugs.
-When a value is optional, you are on your own.
+In general, a value should not be optional, because this is the safest, bug minimizing situation.
+When a value is optional, you open yourself up for bugs.
+All kinds of decisions must be made about how to process Optionals.
+You should do everything you can to convert an optional to non-optional.

 There is only one good reason for a value to be typed as an Optional and that is when its domain definition states that its optional.
-For example, a String representing a second address line, or a middle name could be optional.
+For example, in a structure, a String representing a second address line, or a middle name might be optional.
 When values are required by their domain definition, such as a first name or a credit card number they should never be marked optional.

 There are very few reasons for a value to be typed as an Implicitly Unwrapped Optional (IUO) - but its fine to use them when necessary - usually as public properties.